passau-masterarbeit-2023/phdtrack_project_3/README.md

 #### ML model engineering

 We want to optimize the **recall** first.
 More info [here](https://inside-machinelearning.com/en/recall-precision-f1-score-simple-metric-explanation-machine-learning/).
 We want our model to detect every occurence of possible keys, without missing any potential key.
 This means we want an ideal **False Negative** value of 0, i.e. we want that our model detects all the keys.

 ## Questions

 * [ ] What is `SSH_STRUCT_ADDR` and `SESSION_STATE_ADDR`
 * [ ] Why we don't find `SESSION_STATE_ADDR`?
+* [ ] Discuss access to a big machine with CPU power and a LOT of RAM